 There are two modes of Enable operation, Software and Hardware.
-In Hardware mode, the drive enable is controlled by the hardware Enable input on J1.See the "e" command for setting the active level.
+In Hardware mode, the drive enable is controlled by the hardware Enable input on J1.
+A low on this input Enables the drive.
+A high or open on this input disables the drive.
 The E command only allows viewing the enable state when in "hardware" enable mode.

 Software enable mode is configured following a reset and BEFORE the hardware input is used.
 The drive will come up disabled and the E command can be used to enable (E1) or disable (E0) the drive.
-If at any time during software mode operation, the hardware input goes active, the drive reverts to hardware mode as described above.
+If at any time during software mode operation, the hardware input goes low, the drive reverts to hardware mode as described above.